 Audrey Miller was leasing the house.
 She was a heroin addict and a mom, and both Miller and her lover, Billy DeVerell had previous arrests for drug related crimes.
 Drug smuggler Ronald Launius also stayed at the house.
 Holmes owed Nash and the Wonderland crew a huge sum of money, and so to pay off his debts he became a delivery boy for the Wonderland Gang.
 In a moment of panic, he told them he would help them target Nash.
 They made a plan: Holmes would visit Nash's house, leave a sliding glass door unlocked, head back to Wonderland and tell the crew the coast was clear and they could take Nash down.
 Holmes did his part, but when he went to alert the Wonderland gang, they were all passed out.

 Three hours later, Holmes drove to Nash's again to make sure the sliding door was still unlocked.
 But this time, the crew decided not to wait for Holmes to come back.
 The robbery went down, and Nash and his bodyguard were beaten and left for dead.
-Nash had a feeling Holmes was in on the plan, so he had the strung-out porn star brought to his house to question him.
+Nash had a feeling Holmes was in on the plan, so he had the strung-out adult film star brought to his house to question him.
 Holmes was caught red-handed: He was wearing one of the rings stolen from Nash's house.

 Nash Strikes Back

 Nash ordered his men to beat Holmes, but spared his life when Holmes identified the Wonderland gang as the thieves.
 And so in the summer of 1981, the notorious Wonderland Murders occurred.
 Launius, Deverell, Miller, and Barbara Richardson were found bludgeoned to death at 8763 Wonderland Avenue.
 Nash had allegedly planned to have Holmes killed as well, but he instead decided to use the Wonderland murders to "teach Holmes a lesson" by having him witness and allegedly partake in the event.